-(a-10) Through fiscal year 2016, eligible Eligible children to be included in any reimbursement under this paragraph must regularly receive a minimum of one hour of instruction each school day, or in lieu thereof of a minimum of 5 hours of instruction in each school week in order to qualify for full reimbursement under this Section.
-If the attending physician for such a child has certified that the child should not receive as many as 5 hours of instruction in a school week, however, reimbursement under this paragraph on account of that child shall be computed proportionate to the actual hours of instruction per week for that child divided by 5.

-(a-15) The State Board of Education shall establish rules governing the required qualifications of staff providing home or hospital instruction.

-(b) For children described in Section 14-1.02, 80% of the cost of transportation approved as a related service in the Individualized Education Program for each student in order to take advantage of special educational facilities.
-Transportation costs shall be determined in the same fashion as provided in Section 29-5 of this Code, provided that, notwithstanding anything to the contrary contained in this subsection (b) or Section 29-5 of this Code, the State Board of Education shall award to a school district having a population exceeding 500,000 inhabitants 30.7% of the funds appropriated by the General Assembly for any fiscal year for purposes of payment of transportation cost claims under this subsection (b).
-For purposes of this subsection (b), the dates for processing claims specified in Section 29-5 shall apply.

-- (c) Through fiscal year 2016, for For each qualified worker, the annual sum of \$9,000. - (d) Through fiscal year 2016, for For one full time qualified director of the special education program of each school district which maintains a fully approved program of special education the annual sum of \$9,000.
-Districts participating in a joint agreement special education program shall not receive such reimbursement if reimbursement is made for a director of the joint agreement program. - (e) (Blank). - (f) (Blank). - (g) Through fiscal year 2016, for For readers, working with blind or partially seeing children 1/2 of their salary but not more than \$400 annually per child.
-Readers may be employed to assist such children and shall not be required to be certified but prior to employment shall meet standards set up by the State Board of Education. - (h) Through fiscal year 2016, for For non-certified employees, as defined by rules promulgated by the State Board of Education, who deliver services to students with IEPs, 1/2 of the salary paid or \$3,500 per employee, whichever is less. - (i) The State Board of Education shall set standards and prescribe rules for determining the allocation of reimbursement under this section on less than a full time basis and for less than a school year.
+- (a-10) Through fiscal year 2017, eligible Eligible children to be included in any reimbursement under this paragraph must regularly receive a minimum of one hour of instruction each school day, or in lieu thereof of a minimum of 5 hours of instruction in each school week in order to qualify for full reimbursement under this Section.
+If the attending physician for such a child has certified that the child should not receive as many as 5 hours of instruction in a school week, however, reimbursement under this paragraph on account of that child shall be computed proportionate to the actual hours of instruction per week for that child divided by 5. - (a-15) The State Board of Education shall establish rules governing the required qualifications of staff providing home or hospital instruction. - (b) For children described in Section 14-1.02, 80% of the cost of transportation approved as a related service in the Individualized Education Program for each student in order to take advantage of special educational facilities.
+Transportation costs shall be determined in the same fashion as provided in Section 29-5 of this Code.
+For purposes of this subsection (b), the dates for processing claims specified in Section 29-5 shall apply. - (c) Through fiscal year 2017, for For each qualified worker, the annual sum of \$9,000. - (d) Through fiscal year 2017, for For one full time qualified director of the special education program of each school district which maintains a fully approved program of special education the annual sum of \$9,000.
+Districts participating in a joint agreement special education program shall not receive such reimbursement if reimbursement is made for a director of the joint agreement program. - (e) (Blank). - (f) (Blank). - (g) Through fiscal year 2017, for For readers, working with blind or partially seeing children 1/2 of their salary but not more than \$400 annually per child.
+Readers may be employed to assist such children and shall not be required to be certified but prior to employment shall meet standards set up by the State Board of Education. - (h) Through fiscal year 2017, for For non-certified employees, as defined by rules promulgated by the State Board of Education, who deliver services to students with IEPs, 1/2 of the salary paid or \$3,500 per employee, whichever is less. - (i) The State Board of Education shall set standards and prescribe rules for determining the allocation of reimbursement under this section on less than a full time basis and for less than a school year.